 Like full agonist opiates, buprenorphine can cause addiction, drowsiness, vomiting and respiratory depression.
-Taking buprenorphine in conjunction with CNS depressants such as sedative, tranquilizers, alcohol and ''especially'' benzodiazepines can be particularly dangerous.
-Falling asleep while abusing this drug, especially while combining it with other central nervous system depressants, can be extremely dangerous and thus greatly increases the chance of serious complications or death.
+Taking buprenorphine in conjunction with CNS depressants such as sedative, tranquilizers, alcohol and ”especially” benzodiazepines can be particularly dangerous.
+Falling asleep while abusing this drug, especially while combining it with other central nervous system depressants can be extremely dangerous and thus greatly increases the chance of serious complications or death.

 Common adverse drug reactions associated with the use of buprenorphine are similar to those of other opiates and include: nausea and vomiting, drowsiness, dizziness, headache, itchy skin, dry mouth, orthostatic hypotension, male ejaculatory difficulty, decreased libido, urinary retention.
 Constipation and CNS effects are seen less frequently than with other opiates.
-Hepatic necrosis and hepatitis with jaundice have been reported with the use of buprenorphine, especially after intravenous injection of crushed tablets.
+Hepatic necrosis and hepatitis with jaundice have been reported with the use of buprenorphine especially after intravenous injection of crushed tablets.

 As with other opiates, addiction/dependence and tolerance often become a problem when used daily.
 There is little evidence that buprenorphine is less likely to cause such problems.
 Many doctors, especially those working in in-patient 14-28 day drug treatment facilities, prescribe this drug for withdrawal/addiction, never telling the patient the addictive nature of this drug.
 This is just trading one opiate drug for another.
 Many patients are led to believe that maintenance dosages can remain at the same level indefinitely.
 The enormous and continued profits received from prescribing this drug are without question.
-It is proving to become a common and accepted answer to addiction and many call it the "doctor's office methadone".
+It is proving to become a common and accepted answer to addiction and many call it the “doctor’s office methadone”.
 We have even heard of some Anesthesia Detox Facilities giving it to patients for up to 8 months after the detox procedure and approximately 98% of in-patient rehab centers are using it.
-These patients do well while taking the drug, but when discharged, in about 3 days, patients are typically very sick and suffering in withdrawal and looking for help from this addiction.
+These patients do well while taking the drug but when discharged, in about 3 days, patients are typically very sick and suffering withdrawal and seeking help from this addiction.

 Suboxone® Withdrawal Symptoms

 Suboxone® / Subutex / Buprenorphine withdrawal can be a painful process, particularly after heavy use.
-Symptoms are typically experienced within 36 hours of stopping the use and can last up to several weeks after, depending on the intensity of Suboxone® use.
+Symptoms are typically experienced within 36 hours of stopping the use and can last up to several weeks after depending on the intensity of Suboxone® use.
 Symptoms of Suboxone® withdrawal can include severe anxiety, sweating, malaise, anxiety, depression, cramp-like pains in the muscles, leg kicking (kicking the habit), severe and long lasting sleep difficulties (insomnia), diarrhea, goose bump skin (cold turkey), cramps, abdominal pain, dehydration, convulsions, thoughts of suicide and fever.
 Some patients complain that these symptoms last up to 2-5 weeks.
-All of these symptoms can be quite pronounced, causing the patient to experience such intense and uncomfortable symptoms that a "cold turkey" withdrawal can be very uncomfortable, causing the patient to revert back to their original drug use.
+All of these symptoms can be quite pronounced causing the patient to experience such intense and uncomfortable symptoms that a “cold turkey” withdrawal is very uncomfortable causing the patient to revert back to their original drug use.
 Many patients have said the withdrawal is worse than it would be for their original opiate.

 Rapid Anesthesia Suboxone® Detox

-The RDD Method® for Suboxone® detoxification under anesthesia is a medical procedure that eliminates most of withdrawal symptoms.
+The RDD Method® for Suboxone® detoxification under anesthesia is a medical procedure that eliminates most of the withdrawal symptoms.
 During the procedure the patient is given medication to relax and then put under light, general anesthesia for approximately 60 minutes.
 Following the procedure, recovery begins under direct medical supervision.